 Jason Traff, President

-For shippers and brokers, knowledge automation could vastly reduce the number of repetitive processes that have to occur regularly.
+For shippers and 3PLs, knowledge automation could vastly reduce the number of repetitive processes that have to occur regularly.
 Instead of having to input the same data fields and other time-consuming processes, knowledge automation will learn these methods and implement them for you.

 For carriers, having an automated workflow means better loads at more attractive rates.
 Carriers use Shipwell to coordinate, track, and manage documents with shippers to offer full transparency.
 With ELD integrations, the hours of service can be tracked and drivers can manage their bookkeeping in a simplified way.
 Shipwell’s goal is to provide a platform that is easily adoptable into carrier’s current processes, only making them more efficient.